D-type Triplex (New York City Subway car): Technical notes

 The D Triplexes were the first New York rolling stock to include front destination signs with a route designation.
 These signs introduced the route numbering to the BMT system.
 The numbers started to be replaced in 1960 with the current letters on all subsequent equipment to be delivered.
 They also featured inside the cars a sign box, which included large dual destination signs that could be keyed by the train operator to light up in the direction the train was traveling.
 There were also lighted signs to indicate whether a train was traveling via the Montague Street Tunnel or the Manhattan Bridge in white or green, respectively.

 The D Triplex is articulated, consisting of three car body sections, sequentially labeled A, B, and C carried on four trucks.
 All four trucks are powered by one 200 hp motor each.
 Two trucks are placed on kingpins near the ends of the A and C sections and don't have contact shoes.
 The other two trucks are placed beneath each of the articulation drums that attach the center B section to the A and C sections.
 These trucks have contact shoes.
 The wheel diameter varies with the type of axle: those with contact shoes have axle wheels that are 34 in in diameter, while those without contact shoes have axle wheels that are just 31 in in diameter.
 All are equipped with motors, however.

-The D-type Triplexes were the first articulated rapid transit rolling stock used in the United States, with all subsequent rapid transit equipment ordered by the BMT, both production and experimental, being articulated units.
-However, after the City of New York acquired the BMT in June 1940, no more articulated cars were purchased for the New York City Subway until the R211 order in 2018, which includes 20 open gangway prototype cars designated as R211T.
+The D-type Triplexes were the first articulated rapid transit rolling stock used in the United States, with all subsequent rapid transit equipment ordered by the BMT - both production and experimental - being articulated units.
+All BMT articulated equipment deployed open gangways.
+After the City of New York acquired the BMT in June 1940, no more cars with open gangways were purchased for the New York City Subway until the R211 order in 2018, which includes 20 open gangway prototype cars designated as R211T.
+Unlike BMT rapid transit equipment, the R211T cars are not true articulated railcars as cars do not share trucks with each other.

 The 121 units built were delivered under three separate orders: the 4 pilot units, 6000–6003, in 1925.
 The regular units followed afterward with 67 units, 6004–6070, in 1927, and the remaining 50 units, 6071–6120, in 1928.